tpakeman/looker_log_analysis/README.md

 * `Ctrl + D` to quit the sql client

-### 2. Set up your Looker instance to run the analysis
+#### 2. Set up your Looker instance to run the analysis

 * Create a new connection in Looker to your local postgres
   * Postgres runs on `localhost:5432` by default
   * The default postgres schema is `public`
   * Use the username and password you chose during setup
 * Create a new project for the log analysis
-  * Copy the files included in the `LookML files` folder here
+  * Copy the files included in the `/analyse_in_looker/` directory here

-### 3. Run the python script to import files
+#### 3. Run the python script to import files

 * Ensure you have an installation of [python 3](https://www.python.org/downloads/)
   * Install pip - python's package manager: `sudo easy_install pip`
   * Install the `psycopg2` package using pip: `pip install psycopg2`
 * Git clone this repository
-* There is a `config.json` file in this directory which contains the settings used by the script.
-If any of the below settings are different in your setup you will need to update this file:
+* There is a `config_example.txt` file in this directory which contains the settings used by the script.
+You should duplicate this file, call it `config.txt` and change any of the defaults below:
   * `table_name`: the name of the table that will be used to store the log data.
 This doesn't exist yet but will be created by the script
     * _Default_ `public.looker_logs` _(It's a good idea to include the schema name here too)_
   * `host`: the address of the postgres database